viper-010/Python_YT/23-List-Methods/23_Lists-methods_tutorial.md

 [9, 8, 7, 6, 5, 4, 3, 2, 2, 2, 1, 1]
  ```

-The reverse parameter is set to False by default.
+- The reverse parameter is set to False by default.

-Note: Do not mistake the reverse parameter with the reverse method.
+**Note**: Do not mistake the reverse parameter with the reverse method.

 ---
 ## reverse()